Skip to content

 Comprehensive diagnostic report (20–30 pages)

 A detailed written report integrating DSM-5-TR and ICD-10 diagnostic criteria with your clinical interview findings, measure results, developmental history, and functional context.
 Includes diagnostic conclusions, domain-specific findings, and concrete recommendations for accommodations, supports, and next steps.
-Written in clinical and neuroaffirming language — not deficit-framed.

 Optional 30-minute feedback session

-A dedicated session with Jenna to walk through your findings and recommendations before you receive your report.
-This is your space to ask questions, process what came up, and leave with clarity — not just documentation.
-Many people find this session the most meaningful part of the evaluation.
-It is optional, but it’s there if you want it.
+A dedicated session with Jenna to walk through your findings and what they mean before you receive your summary.
+Your space to ask questions, process what came up, and leave with clarity — not just documentation.

 THE PROCESS